stackbit-projects/kangyeonlee-72ee9/src/pages/portfolio/project-6.md

 ##### GOAL

-I identified below things I could do to design the web-novel viewer.
+I identified below things I could do to design a mobile viewer.

-###### 1. Optimize the UI to help users quickly find each devices' advertisements of clients
+###### 1. Optimize the UI to help users quickly find each section of books

-###### 2. Update the layout improves administrators add each advertisement conveniently
+###### 2. Simplification the layout improves users find the section and read books each conveniently

 ###### 3. Update the UI and visual style to improve the readability and brand identity